Mo-Nouir/GitHub-Repos-Search-App-/README.md

 ## Future Improvment

-for future imrpovement we can create more filters for repo search (by progtamming langague, date of publishing etc...)
+ - For future imrpovement we can create more filters for repo search (by progtamming langague, date of publishing etc...)

 ## FeedBack

-This a very usueful exercise to learn more about the Github API and mess with it.
+- This a very usueful exercise to learn more about the Github API and mess with it.